uselagoon/lagoon/docs/using-lagoon/backups.md

 ## Short-Term Backups

 These Backups are provided by Lagoon itself and are implemented for Databases only.
-Lagoon will automatically instruct the `mariadb` and `postgres` [services types](service_types.md) to setup a cron which creates backups once a day \(see example [backup script](https://github.com/amazeeio/lagoon/blob/docs/images/mariadb/mysql-backup.sh) for mariadb\).
+Lagoon will automatically instruct the `mariadb` and `postgres` [services types](service_types.md) to set up a cron which creates backups once a day \(see example [backup script](https://github.com/amazeeio/lagoon/blob/docs/images/mariadb/mysql-backup.sh) for mariadb\).
 These backups are kept for four days and automatically cleaned up after that.

 These Backups are accessible for developers directly with connecting via the [Remote Shell](remote_shell.md) to the corresponding container \(like `mariadb`\) and checking the [folder](https://github.com/amazeeio/lagoon/blob/docs/images/mariadb/mysql-backup.sh#L24) where the backups are stored\).
 They can then be downloaded, extracted or in any other way used.